miladrahimi/p-manager/README.md

 ### Installation

-A convenient method for installing Shadowsocks Manager involves cloning this repository onto the bridge server and executing it using Docker Compose.
+The convenient method for installing Shadowsocks Manager is cloning this repository onto the bridge server and executing it using Docker Compose.

 ``` shell
 git clone https://github.com/miladrahimi/shadowsocks-manager.git